rackspace/runway/docs/source/module_configuration.rst

       - modules:
           - path: mytfmodule
           - path: anothermytfmodule
-        module-options:  # shared between all modules in deployment
+        module_options:  # shared between all modules in deployment
           terraform_version:
             "*": 0.11.13  # applies to all environments
             # prod: 0.9.0  # can also be specified for a specific environment